FC Porto (basketball): Recent years

 At the end of the 2011–12 season the responsible section informed the coaching staff, which was represented by head coach Moncho López, assistant coach Diogo Gomes, and players (captain Nuno Marçal, André Bessa and David Gomes attended) that the senior team would not compete in the major league championship after losing to Benfica at the Dragão Arena.
 A new project for the section which fielded players from the section's youth ranks was initiated, they started training under the designation Dragon Force who competed in the national championship CNB third division in season 2012/2013, participating in the final competition.
 The team secured promotion to the second-tier Proliga in 2013–14, winning that season's title in a playoff final against Illiabum.

 Having earned the right to compete in the LPB, the club decided to remain in the Proliga for the 2014–15 season.
 The team defended their Proliga title without losing any match, and were promoted to the 2015–16 LPB.
 Competing again under the name of FC Porto, the team qualified for the championship playoffs and reached the final, where they beat the four-time defending champions Benfica to secure the club's 12th title.
+After ten years in 2026 FC Porto secure 13th title again beating Benfica 3–1 in playoffs final.